'We've all been put in a very unmanageable situation' | SA mom weighs pros and cons of sending son back to school

 "I want small class size, I want there to be very clear instruction.
 I need there to be excellent communication between the teacher and the parent, because this is the time when they are trying to teach kids to be a lot more self-sufficient," Almager said.
 "Let’s work it out between student and teacher, because they are preparing them for high school and, of course, hopefully education after high school as well.
 I need there to be a lot of communication with the teachers themselves because I feel like we’ve all been put in a very unmanageable situation no matter what we decide.
 I am very fearful that the mask thing is not going to work out very well so I really want there to be good communication about how things are going."

-She said there is some benefit to this time.
-Almager believes that her son's experience with virtual learning in the spring has provided some insight into how he will learning going forward through his high school and college years.
+She said there is some benefit to this difficult time.
+Almager believes that her son's experience with virtual learning in the spring has provided some insight into how he will learn going forward through his high school and college years.

 "I don’t think that my child responded well to 'Here is a Zoom class and go get it done'.
 That didn’t work for us and so honestly I thought it taught us a lot about how children learn.
 Some are independent, some need more in-person instruction.
 And so this helps us think through the next 10 years of education as we get ready for college.
 He would not be an online college student.
 He would have to be an in-person, probably very hands-on learning style of a student."